nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <summary><strong>Product Description</strong></summary>
 <div markdown="1">

-CheckMate is a **desktop app for streamlining the process of room bookings for hotel employees, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+CheckMate is a **desktop app for streamlining the process of room bookings by hotel employees, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, you can maximise real-time room searching, service scheduling, and amenity management.
 Optimized for administrative roles, it ensures that room allocation and guest needs are seamlessly addressed.

 </div>
 </details>